Welcome to DCA! Let’s eat some vegan food!

 It has never happened yet that anything in the bakery case is vegan, though maybe one day it will happen!

-Most of the time, they have the Snacks with Character, many of which are repackaged Enjoy Life allergy-friendly products.
+It has been a while since I have seen the Snacks with Character pictured below, but hopefully they will return soon, so I’m keeping them here just in case.
+Many of them are repackaged Enjoy Life allergy-friendly products.
 Most of them are vegan, for example the ones below:

-Heads up on the Cocoa Dusted Dark Chocolate Almonds: for many years, they were vegan, with no dairy involved, but now (as of November 2022), they are showing milk in the ingredients list, no longer vegan.
+Heads up on the Cocoa Dusted Dark Chocolate Almonds pictured below: for many years, they were vegan, with no dairy involved, but now (as of November 2022), they are showing milk in the ingredients list, no longer vegan.
 Maybe one day they’ll change back, but for now, they’re not vegan anymore!

 That’s going to do it for now!
 I’ll update this post whenever I get more info.
 If you go to Disneyland, DCA, or Downtown Disney and have any photos of the food, please tag me on Instagram, I’d love to see and hear your reviews!